PGY1 Pharmacy Residency: Memorial Hospital West

 The Pharmacy Postgraduate Year One (PGY-1) Residency is accredited by the American Society of Health System Pharmacists (ASHP).
 The residents are integrated into the pharmacy and healthcare team and build upon their didactic and practical experiences to develop expert knowledge in clinical patient care, medication use systems, and administrative areas of pharmacy practice.
 Additionally, this year will develop skills in leadership and management, research, project management, and teaching, amongst others.
 The ultimate goal of the MHW program is to develop residents into clinicians and leaders with the knowledge and experience to become confident and integral members of a healthcare team and Department of Pharmacy.

-- PGY-1 Traditional Residency (subject to change): 2 positions
+- PGY-1 Traditional Residency (subject to change): up to 4 positions

 - Program duration: 12 months

-- PGY-1 Non-Traditional Residency (already employed with MHW): 1 position
+- PGY-1 Non-Traditional Residency (already employed with MHW): up to 2 positions

 - Program duration: 24 months

 Core (Required) Learning Experiences

 - Antimicrobial Stewardship and Infectious Disease (4 weeks)

 (Traditional – 12 months; Non-Traditional – 24 months)

 - Pharmacy Practice – Staffing